-- 1. Instructors and graders use Grammarly to assess for plagiarism. - 2.
-Grading follows the assignment rubric and awards or deducts points accordingly.
+1. Instructors and graders use Grammarly to assess for plagiarism.

+2. Grading follows the assignment rubric and awards or deducts points accordingly.
 Deductions for APA formatting should not exceed the percentage specified by the formatting section of the rubric if one exists.

-- 3. As subject matter experts, it is imperative that instructors and graders focus on grading the totality of the written assignment.
+3. As subject matter experts, it is imperative that instructors and graders focus on grading the totality of the written assignment.
 While using Grammarly is required, it does not replace the instructor's or grader's knowledge and discernment skills.
-The goal is to increase a student's understanding and comprehension of the materials and not to merely highlight instances of plagiarism in written assignments. - 4.
-If plagiarism is less than 20%, the paper should be graded based on the rubric, and the student provided with feedback to make improvements.
-However, if plagiarism results from the "copy and paste" type process where an entire section is copied, the guidelines in section five below should be used. - 5.
-If plagiarism of 20% or above is found, the paper should be graded with a 1% along with an academic warning.
-It should also include information on resources in each school's Learning Resource Center (LRC), such as Penn Foster Writer's Block or Ashworth Writing Lab. - 6.
-Different programs may have individual guidelines regarding the allowable level of plagiarism and allowable attempts.
+The goal is to increase a student's understanding and comprehension of the materials and not to merely highlight instances of plagiarism in written assignments.

+4. If plagiarism is less than 20%, the paper should be graded based on the rubric, and the student provided with feedback to make improvements.
+However, if plagiarism results from the "copy and paste" type process where an entire section is copied, the guidelines in section five below should be used.

+5. If plagiarism of 20% or above is found, the paper should be graded with a 1% along with an academic warning.
+It should also include information on resources in each school's Learning Resource Center (LRC), such as Penn Foster Writer's Block or Ashworth Writing Lab.

+6. Different programs may have individual guidelines regarding the allowable level of plagiarism and allowable attempts.
 Check with your program for specifics.

-GUIDELINES FOR USING ARTIFICIAL INTELLIGENCE TO CREATE PAPERS AND ASSIGNMENTS and faculty are responsible for upholding academic standards, thereby maintaining the integrity and credibility of the academic community.

-Using artificial intelligence, such as ChatGPT, to write all or parts of any assignment is a form of academic dishonesty.
-Doing so can have the same negative consequences as plagiarism.
-Written assignments assess understanding of course content, critical thinking skills, research capability, and communication ability.

-Academic integrity is a core educational value, and the Penn Foster Group takes academic misconduct seriously.
-Students

-There are acceptable uses of Artificial intelligence in the learning process.
-It can be used as part of the creative process, learning to summarize and paraphrase, helping with learning the MLA and APA processes, creating outlines, brainstorming, and identifying additional resources or experts in the field.

-A WORD OF WARNING!

-Large Language Models like ChatGPT can have what is referred to as hallucinationlike responses: when they do not know an answer, they may offer made-up facts or statements.
-So, as with any resources used for research, you need to verify the results you are given.
-In addition, ChatGPT is only trained on information up to 2021.
-So, relying on that source alone will result in incomplete information.
-If you are going to use AI, make it one of your tools, not your only tool.
+POLICY ON THE USE OF ARTIFICIAL INTELLIGENCE IN ASSIGNMENTS Purpose

+This policy outlines expectations for the responsible and ethical use of Artificial Intelligence (AI) tools, such as ChatGPT, in academic coursework.
+It supports academic integrity while recognizing that AI can serve as a valuable learning aid when used appropriately.

+Policy Statement

+Students may use AI tools in the completion of coursework unless otherwise specified by the assignment or instructor.
+However, all use of AI must be clearly cited in the submitted work.
+This means acknowledging any content, ideas, or assistance provided by AI tools in a manner consistent with academic citation practices.
+Failure to disclose and cite the use of AI-generated content-whether in part or whole-may be considered a violation of the institution's academic integrity policy.

+Assignments are intended to evaluate each student's individual understanding, critical thinking, and communication skills.
+Overreliance on AI tools can undermine learning outcomes and diminish the educational value of the assignment.
+Thoughtful and ethical use of AI is supported in this policy.

+Guidelines for Acceptable Use

+Acceptable uses of Al tools include, but are not limited to:

+Generating ideas or brainstorming Structuring responses or developing outlines

+- Clarifying complex topics - Summarizing or paraphrasing material Practicing citation formats

+If AI is used to complete any substantive portion of an assignment, such as drafting, rewording, or summarizing content, the use must be clearly cited.
+Refer to the Artificial Intelligence Learning Resource Center for citation examples and guidance.

+Caution on Al Accuracy

+Al tools may provide inaccurate, outdated, or misleading information ("hallucinations").
+They must not be used as the sole or primary source for academic work.
+Students are responsible for verifying the accuracy of all information submitted.

+Need Help?
+Visit the Artificial Intelligence Learning Resource Center supportive tool, not a substitute for their own learning.
+For examples of acceptable AI use and proper citation formats, please visit the Artificial Intelligence Learning Resource Center.

+Students are encouraged to use AI as a